 - You can tell others to put their cameras and phones away because only the professional is allowed to take pictures.
 Although this might not work for everyone, most people will honor your wishes.
 It also decreases the chance of having someone post a picture on social media.

-Even though I see the value of hiring a professional photographer for a funeral, I still prefer the rule of no pictures of the deceased lying in the casket.
-When someone I care about passes away, I want to remember him or her during happier times.
+Even though there may be some value of hiring a professional photographer for a funeral, many people still prefer the rule of no pictures of the deceased lying in the casket.
+When someone you care about passes away, you may want to remember him or her during happier times.